dlareau/puzzlehunt_server/docs/hunt_creation.rst

 -----------------

-The final section of the Hunt creation page is for determining if and when hints will automatically be become available to teams.
+The final section of the Hunt creation page is for determining if and when hints will automatically become available to teams.
 If you do not want to use automatic hints (or hints at all) in the current hunt, simply ignore this section.
 Manual hints can still be awarded from the "Hints" page under the "Other Staff Pages" sidebar header.